Proof of the Kohayakawa--Kreuter conjecture for the majority of cases: Concluding remarks

 Let us speak to the strangeness of some of the conditions in Lemma~\ref{lem:maincolouring}, many involving using floor functions and/or proof methods that only give the existence of a colouring and do not construct it.
 Indeed, this seems particularly curious when considering how Algorithms \textsc{Grow-$\hat{\mathcal{B}}_{\eps}$}$(H_1, H_2,\eps)$ and \textsc{Grow-$\hat{\mathcal{B}}_{\eps}$-Alt}$(H_1, H_2,\eps)$ are readily programmable and one can construct $\hat{\mathcal{B}}(H_1, H_2,\eps)$ using the appropriate algorithm in polynomial time with respect to $e_1$, $e_2$, $v_1$ and $v_2$.
 Moreover, knowing that $\hat{\mathcal{B}}(H_1, H_2)$ is finite with sizes again in terms of $e_1$, $e_2$, $v_1$ and $v_2$ we could hope to check all red/blue colourings of graphs in $\hat{\mathcal{B}}(H_1, H_2)$ as well.
 This is achieved in the paper of Marciniszyn, Skokan, Sp\"{o}hel and Steger~\cite{msss} which deals with the case when $H_1$ and $H_2$ are both cliques (and not both $K_3$), albeit with different methods.
 In \cite{kk} and \cite{lmms}, which deal with the cases when $H_1$ and $H_2$ are both cycles and $H_1$ and $H_2$ are a clique and a cycle, respectively, the authors of both papers show implicitly that $\hat{\mathcal{B}}(H_1, H_2) = \emptyset$.
-Let us also remark that in \cite{msss}, it is implicitly shown that $\hat{\mathcal{B}}(H_1, H_2)$ with each $H_i$ a clique, is non-empty only when $H_2 = K_3$ or $H_1 = H_2 = K_4$, and moreover, $|\hat{\mathcal{B}}(H_1, H_2)| \leq 3$ in each case.
-A reader can also observe that in the proof of Lemma~\ref{lem:maincolouring}(vi) we show that $\hat{\mathcal{B}}(H_1,H_2)$ is empty. \COMMENT{JH: Add in anything relevant from our paper and Samotij and Kuperwasser's paper here.} Thus it is our belief that for almost all pairs of graphs $(H_1, H_2)$ that $\hat{\mathcal{B}}(H_1, H_2) = \emptyset$.
-If true, together with $\hat{\mathcal{B}}(H_1, H_2)$ being finite we could be hopeful of producing a constructive proof covering all pairs of graphs.
-Of course, a major difficulty with producing a constructive proof for all pairs for which $\hat{\mathcal{B}}(H_1,H_2)$ is non-empty would require proving all other pairs have empty $\hat{\mathcal{B}}(H_1,H_2)$.
-This seems daunting.
+Let us also remark that in \cite{msss} it is implicitly shown that $\hat{\mathcal{B}}(H_1, H_2)$, with each $H_i$ a clique, is non-empty only when $H_2 = K_3$ or $H_1 = H_2 = K_4$, and moreover, $|\hat{\mathcal{B}}(H_1, H_2)| \leq 3$ in each case.
+A reader can also observe that in the proof of Lemma~\ref{lem:maincolouring}(vi) we show that $\hat{\mathcal{B}}(H_1,H_2)$ is empty. \COMMENT{JH: Add in anything relevant from our paper and Samotij and Kuperwasser's paper here.} We raise studying whether $\hat{\mathcal{B}}(H_1,H_2)=\emptyset$ as an intriguing question in its own right. \begin{ques} For which pairs of hypergraphs $(H_1,H_2)$ do we have $\hat{B}(H_1,H_2)=\emptyset$? \end{ques} In the graph case this would provide an alternate route to that taken by Christoph et al.~\cite{cmsw} in completing the proof of the Kohayakawa--Kreuter conjecture, whereas in the hypergraph case it may provide a possible pathway to obtaining new thresholds.